-In securities fraud engagements, Ms. Maloney has extensive experience assessing loss causation, class certification, and damages in securities fraud matters.
-In market manipulation engagements, she has worked on matters concerning the alleged manipulation of benchmark rates, such as LIBOR and ISDAfix, currency exchange rates, volatility products, and credit products and derivatives.
+In securities fraud engagements, Ms. Maloney has extensive experience assessing loss causation, class certification, and damages.
+In market manipulation engagements, she has worked on matters concerning the alleged manipulation of benchmark rates such as LIBOR, currency exchange rates, volatility products, oil and natural gas, and credit products and derivatives.

 Ms. Maloney has been engaged in public policy work assessing bid-rigging, price-fixing, and pricing of retail products.
 She has worked on behalf of government agencies including the Securities and Exchange Commission (SEC), the Federal Trade Commission (FTC), the Federal Energy Regulatory Commission (FERC), and the Competition Bureau Canada.
 As a graduate student, she taught an advanced undergraduate course in corporate finance.

 BA in Mathematics (with honors) and BA in History of Science (with honors)